praekelt/jmbo-foundry/README.rst

 view_name
 +++++++++
 View name to which this link will redirect.
-This takes precedence over :ref:`generic.models.Link.url` field.
+This takes precedence over `url`_ field.

 .. _generic.models.Link.url:

 url
 +++
 URL to which this menu link will redirect.
-Only used if :ref:`generic.models.Link.view_name` is not specified.
+Only used if `view_name`_ is not specified.

 .. _generic.models.Link.methods: